 - wash your hands before attending to young children and babies

-- sunburn – apply sunblock to face and lip balm to your lips.
+- sunburn – apply sunscreen to face and lip balm to your lips.

 For more people with just one or two blisters on their lip or near their nose, keeping it clean, dry and leaving it alone are all that is needed.